kyuupichan/electrumx/docs/environment.rst

 .. envvar:: MAX_SEND

   The maximum size of a response message to send over the wire, in bytes.
-Defaults to 1,000,000.
+Defaults to 1,000,000 (except for AuxPoW coins, which default to 10,000,000).
 Values smaller than 350,000 are taken as 350,000 because standard Electrum protocol header "chunk" requests are almost that large.

   The Electrum protocol has a flaw in that address histories must be served all at once or not at all, an obvious avenue for abuse.